 of other tutorials that claim to build an ornithopter from household

 materials.
-They do not work, but this one does.
+Many of them don't work, but this one does.

-You can also build your ornithopter by printing the Freebird
+You build your ornithopter by printing the Freebird

-end up with a nice flying model either way!
+you should end up with a nice flying model!
 Teachers

 may copy the plans for school use.

-different experiments.
+try many different experiments.
 For example, you can try making

 the wings bigger, or smaller, to see what happens.
-Also try changing the dimensions
+Also try

-for more ideas, and for more information
+Ornithopter Zone for more ideas, and for more information